seqwell/LongPlex/README.md

  - The `DEMUX_STATS` process generates a summary of the demultiplexing steps.
  - `FASTQC` and `MULTIQC` are used to generate summary metrics for the reads assigned to each sample in the pool

-The final output from this pipeline includes Lima output files, a demultiplexing summary, a fastqc report for the merged bams for each sample, and a multiqc report collating the fastqc results.
+The final output from this pipeline includes Lima output files, demultiplexed bam and fastq files, a demultiplexing summary, and a multiqc report collating fastqc results.

 ![Fig1.
 LongPlex Workflow](./docs/LongPlex_Workflow.png)